MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/shell-functions-multithreaded-apartment.md

 ---
-title: Call Shell functions from Multithreaded apartment
+title: Call shell functions from multithreaded apartment
 description: Introduces why calling shell functions from a thread that has been initialized as a multithreaded apartment may cause the functions fail. ms.date: 03/10/2020 ms.prod-support-area-path: ms.reviewer: DAVEAN
 ---
-# Calling Shell Functions and Interfaces from a Multithreaded Apartment
+# Calling shell functions and interfaces from a multithreaded apartment

 When you call or access a shell function or shell interface from a thread that has been initialized as a multithreaded apartment, the function or interface may have its functionality impaired or completely fail.